 Handmade Oregon Five-String Fiddle in Progess!

-Just an update: This week was a hard one, in terms of getting things done, because I had some repairs to do; but I did complete the varnish prep work on the most recent five-string violin, and then rubbed into it the mineral ground I use to fill the wood pores and prevent excessive varnish saturation.
+Just an update: This week was a hard one, in terms of getting things done.
+Unfortunately, I had some repairs to do; but I did complete the varnish prep work on the most recent five-string violin.
+Then I rubbed into it the mineral ground I use to fill the wood pores and prevent excessive varnish saturation.

-The mineral ground dried rapidly, allowing me to accomplish the final rubdown before varnishing began: so, this evening, I applied the sealer, which is designed to soak in, and lock the mineral in place, after which the solvent evaporates, leaving only the resin in the wood.
+The mineral ground (a suspension of fine particles of Gypsum, in coffee) dried rapidly.
+This allowed me to accomplish the final rubdown before varnishing began.
+Consequently, this evening, I applied the sealer, (a solution of rosin in turpentine) which is designed to soak in, and lock the mineral in place.
+After the solvent evaporates, leaving only the resin in the wood, I can begin varnishing.
 I rubbed off the excess with a rag and alcohol to make sure no unwanted residue was drying on the surface.

 This is a pretty accurate view of the color, so far: I intend to use yellow varnish as my base coat(s) to produce a golden glow from within the color-coats.